 IT’S SUMMER.
 Your kids would rather ride bikes, toss a baseball, and run through the sprinklers than sit indoors “doing school.”
 Make writing time fun by taking clipboards, pencils, and papers outdoors, and inspire your kids with writing prompts that center on Independence Day.

-- Copy, paste, and print out (or handwrite) these prompts on red, white, and blue paper strips.
+- Copy, paste, and print out (or handwrite) the following prompts on red, white, and blue paper strips.
 Place them in a jar.

 - Have each child draw two slips of paper from the jar.